-Before you agree to undergo spine surgery for spinal stenosis, there are a series of steps you should walk through with your physician to make sure this is the appropriate treatment for your condition.
+Before you begin to seriously consider spine surgery for spinal stenosis, there are some steps you should go through with your physician to make sure this is the appropriate treatment for your condition.

-Many patients with spinal stenosis are able to find relief through nonsurgical methods of treatment, so it’s important for you to work closely with your physician to make sure you exhaust all nonsurgical treatment options before turning to spinal stenosis surgery.
-By researching all treatment options, you can be confident that you are making an informed decision about your spine care needs and your best approach to find pain relief.
+Many patients with spinal stenosis are able to find relief through nonsurgical methods of treatment, so it’s important to make sure you exhaust nonsurgical treatment options before turning to spinal stenosis surgery.
+By researching available therapies, you can be confident that you are making an informed decision about your spine care needs and the right approach to find lasting relief.

 Questions to ask your physician

-Your physician is a great resource for you to ask questions about your spinal stenosis procedure and if there are any alternative options to fit your needs.
+Your physician is a great resource for questions about your spinal stenosis procedure and if there are still any alternative options that may work for you.

-Your doctor can help you understand what spinal stenosis does to the anatomy of your spine, what treatments are available, and what lifestyle changes you can do to possibly lower your level of pain and symptoms caused by spinal stenosis.
-Because your physician is familiar with your current lifestyle and your medical history, he or she can recommend the most appropriate treatment for your needs.
+Your doctor can help you understand what spinal stenosis does to the anatomy of your spine, what treatments are available and what lifestyle changes you can do to possibly lower your level of pain and symptoms caused by spinal stenosis.
+Because your doctor is familiar with your current lifestyle and medical history, he or she can recommend the most appropriate treatment for your needs.

-Even after your physician makes a recommendation, you should continue to research your options by asking your doctor these questions:
+Even after a recommendation is made, you should continue to research your options by asking your doctor these questions:

 - What caused the condition?

-- Could certain lifestyle changes (e.g., losing weight, quitting smoking) help alleviate some of my symptoms?
+- Could certain lifestyle changes such as losing weight or quitting smoking help relieve some of my symptoms?

 - Are there any conservative treatments left for me to try?